pinakographos/Hachures/README.md

 <img width="508" alt="image" src="https://github.com/pinakographos/Hachures/assets/5448396/5b93119a-b06e-4b66-900f-9dff1cb81f50">

-It started at the outer contour and when it was checked against the next contour on the inside, that slope was too shallow and it was time to cut the line off, while some other lines nearby continued.
+It started at the lower contour and when it was checked against the next higher contour, that slope was too shallow and it was time to cut the line off, while some other lines nearby continued.
 This cut is made using the contour polygons we prepared earlier.
-Since our hachure passes through the contour, it can tell us which part of the hachure to delete and which to keep, because it encodes which areas are up-slope vs. down-slope of this hachure.
+Since our hachure passes through the contour, the polygon can tell us which part of the hachure to delete and which to keep, because it encodes which areas are up-slope vs. down-slope of this hachure.

 The script can also determine which contour segments are **too long**.
 If a segments touches 2 hachures and is longer than its preferred spacing, it means those hachures have drifted too far apart for their current slope.
 We need to start at least 1 new line along this segment.
 This is done much as it is in the section above: we split that segment into dashes based on its slope, and then begin new hachures at the center of each dash.